 Invasive Species

 Perth, like many other municipalities across Canada, has suffered greatly from invasive species that present varying hazards to the trees and shrubs growing on both public and private properties.
-Climbing vines, like the Virginia Creeper, are often not native to Ontario but have been brought in by well meaning gardeners and now gone wild.
+Climbing vines, like the Virginia Creeper, while actually native to Ontario, have often been planted by well meaning gardeners and now gone wild.
 You have seen the damage done, and OPT's efforts to combat invasive vines, in the previous page.
+More information on the Virginia Creeper can be found by clicking on the button below.

 Other invasive plant species include the European Buckthorn shrub that also became a focus of our work.
 Growing around the trees, they act like stepping stones for the vines to attach to their branches.
 The buck thorn shoots become thick ground cover preventing natural species of plants from growing.
 OPT volunteers also tackled the Garlic Mustard plants growing profusely in the Perth Ecoforest just across the Tay Basin from the Crystal Palace.

 The Dutch Elm Disease that devastated so many statley old elm trees across North America is also caused by an invasive bug that seemingly nobody could control.
-But in all the doom and gloom of bygone elm trees there are a few stunning survivors.
+But in all the doom and gloom of bygone elm trees there are still a few stunning survivors.
 At least two "Elder" elm trees continue to stand tall and proud in Perth's Stewart Park and one of them won a third prize in an Ontario wide photo contest held in 2024!
-OPT will partner with Tree Trust to have their arborist come to give some TLC to one of our elm trees on the 12th July 2025.
-OPT will also partner with the Town of Perth to purchase and plant some young elm trees that have been developed by the University of Guelph to be resistant to the still deadly Dutch Elm Disease.
+OPT partnered with the Town of Perth to purchase and plant some young elm trees that have been developed by the University of Guelph to be resistant to the still deadly Dutch Elm Disease.
+Since the University of Guelph had come to Perth to take grafts or seeds from the third prize winner the young elm trees planted around her may have been coming back home to Mama!

 Further information about invasive species can be found by clicking on the buttons below.